amirbarda/Instant3dit/README.md

 **Note:** We use the diffusers library, so you must have a Huggingface [access token](https://huggingface.co/docs/hub/en/security-tokens), in a file called TOKEN, at the root of the project.

-## Reconstructing using LRMs (Large Reconstruction Models)
+## Reconstruction using LRMs (Large Reconstruction Models)
 **Disclaimer:** The results in the paper were obatined used internal Adobe LRMs for reconstruction to various 3d representations (NeRF, meshes and 3DGS).
 We substitute this with the best open source offerings we could find.
 Currently, these are not on par with the Adobe models.
 Newer and more powerful open source LRMs can be integrated in the future (PRs welcome).

-We allow for using these LRMS seamlessly in our inference code.
+We allow for using these LRMs seamlessly in our inference code.

-### mesh LRM
+### Mesh LRM
 We use [InstantMesh](https://github.com/TencentARC/InstantMesh) for mesh reconstruction, all the required dependencies are already in `requirements.txt`. \
 locally clone InstantMesh: `git clone git@github.com:TencentARC/InstantMesh.git` \
 and replace Path/to/InstantMesh in the default argument for instantmesh_path with the path to the InstantMesh folder. \